innovation-first/paradox-innovation/content/docs/hub-overview/index.md

 The hub is a simple lightweight platform that is designed using good will and collaborative effort.
-It was quickly implemented because of our expertise in cloud native development, our involvement in designing Thales on-premise data containerized platforms, our pragmatic secured-by-design approach.
-Not to forget our internal engineering services such as the [Thales Digital Platform Gitlab](https://gitlab.thalesdigital.io), registries, security tools.
+It was quickly implemented because of our expertise in cloud native development, our involvement in designing on-premise data containerized platforms, our pragmatic secured-by-design approach.
+Not to forget our internal engineering services.

-This is illustrative of Thales Services Numériques competitive offerings, on time delivery and our focus on designing simple and effective solutions, easy to be operated and maintained.
+This is illustrative of our competitive offerings, on time delivery and our focus on designing simple and effective solutions, easy to be operated and maintained.

 Note that simple does not mean it is a toy.
 Advanced features make it possible to scale up or down the required ressources.
 Our goal is to demonstrate how cost effective yet powerful a well-designed cloud native platform can be.

 ### Go experiment

 With The Hub, designing smart data applications becomes astonishingly straightforward and rapid.
 In just a few hours, you can move from concept to creation.

 Deploying standard containerized applications is simplicity itself.
 All it takes is designing